wendysophie/myCursorChatbotWithFileUpload/src/readme.md

 The Screenshot in the root folder is the end result of the project.

-To run the project first start the server by running the command "npm start" in the terminal.
-I hoep you enjoy the project.
+To run the project first start the server by running the command "node server.js" in the terminal.
-Then run the project by running the command "npm start" in the terminal.
+Then run the project by running the command "npm start" in the terminal.I hoep you enjoy the project.